 This PDF is generated from authoritative online content, and is provided for convenience only.
 This PDF cannot be used for legal purposes.
 For authoritative understanding of what is and is not supported, always use the online content.
 To copy code samples, always use the online content.

 Deployment Guide

-Transport Layer Security (TLS)
+Transport Layer Security (TLS) with Genesys Servers

-Transport Layer Security (TLS)
+Transport Layer Security (TLS) with Genesys Servers

 Contents